-- Description: Students participate in a psychological project under direction of a faculty member.
-This is a pass/no pass course (no grade, only credit). - Restrictions: As specified by the faculty member of record.
+- ♦ Description: Students participate in a psychological project under direction of a faculty member.
+This is a pass/no grade (P/N) course. - Restrictions: As specified by the faculty member of record.
 A maximum of 1-8 credits can be taken in a semester with a combined total of 12 credits for the degree.
 Needs instructor and department approval.